Medically reviewed by Kristin Hall, FNP

 As we’ve explained above, although alprazolam will make you feel sleepy, it usually isn’t a good medication to use as a sleep aid, as aside from not having a consistent body of scientific research behind its use as a sleep aid, it also comes with an elevated risk of abuse and addiction.

-However, there are several medications available that can treat insomnia and make it easier for you to fall asleep, all without the side effects, risk of addiction or withdrawal symptoms of drugs like alprazolam.
+However, there are several medications alternative to Xanax available that can treat insomnia and make it easier for you to fall asleep, all without the side effects, risk of addiction or withdrawal symptoms of drugs like alprazolam.